osrf/gazebo_tutorials/ftu/tutorial3.md

 "Real time" refers to the actual time that is passing in real life as the simulator runs.
-The relationship between the simulation time and real time is known as the "real time factor."
+The relationship between the simulation time and real time is known as the "real time factor" (RTF).
 It's the ratio of simulation time to real time.
-IS THIS ACCURATE?
-GIVE AN EXAMPLE?
+The RTF is a measure of how fast or slow your simulation is running compared to real time.

 **TODO: add description to options**